lmikszta1/Blackjack-Project/README.md

     - Check if the player has blackjack(21)
     - If no blackjack, wait for user to choose whether to hit or stand
 6. Handle the player choosing to hit
-    - Deal the player one more card
+    - Deal the player one more card (dealtCard)
     - Add the value of the new card to the total value
     - Check for a bust (player card value is greater than 21)
     - If there is a bust, do not return bet chips and display loss message